18 December 2019

 Learn more about the mysterious pomegranate; an important source of food and medicine for thousands of years and the fruit of ancient myths.

-The pomegranate (Punica granatum) is deeply embedded in human history.
+The pomegranate (Punica granatum) is one of the oldest fruits known to humans; it's deeply embedded in our history.

 For thousands of years, it has been a vital provider of food and medicine across different cultures and civilizations.

 The genus name given to pomegranates (Punica) came from the Roman name for Carthage, an ancient city in Northern Africa

 The Romans mistakenly assumed pomegranates derived from Africa.